monome/docs/crow/seededrandom.md

 nav_exclude: true
 ---

-# Seeded vs true random
+# Seeded vs True Random

 crow's microcontroller has a true-random-number-generator on board.
 This is the random source that is hooked up to the `math.random` function and should reliably produce numbers with high entropy.